FoldScript v0.9

 E. Finally, the "View detailed contact tables" button opens a new browser tab presenting, for each model, a comprehensive contact table between the current chain ID and the other chains / ligands of the models.
 Residues entered in the "Enter residue(s) known to be involved in intermolecular contacts" box are highlighted in red.

-• "Display 3D models" button: by clicking this button, the FoldScript representation is replaced by the NGL 3D viewer (16) which allows you to interactively examine all the models uploaded to FoldScript.
+"Display 3D models" button: by clicking this button, the FoldScript representation is replaced by the NGL viewer (15) which allows you to interactively examine all the models uploaded to FoldScript.

 On the upper part of the window (A), you can select the model to display by clicking on the appropriate button.